Cousin Island: Birds

 The island was the last refuge of the Seychelles warbler, with only 26–29 individual birds left in 1959.
 Following conservation efforts the population began to recover and birds were translocated to other islands.
 In 1999, the population on Cousin was 353 birds with 104 occupied territories.
 The total warbler population has since grown to some 3000 birds.
 The island is one of only four that host the Seychelles fody, with an estimated 800–1,200 birds in 1997.
 A small breeding population of Seychelles magpie-robin was established in 1995, with three pairs translocated from Frégate; in 1997, the population had increased to 25 birds in four occupied territories.
 Other landbirds present include the endemic Seychelles sunbird and Seychelles blue pigeon as well as the Malagasy turtle dove.

 The island hosts over 300,000 nesting seabirds of seven species.
 A large colony, dominated by lesser noddies, but including about 1300 pairs of brown noddies, is present from May to September during the south-east monsoon.
 During the north-west monsoon, the hill supports a breeding colony of wedge-tailed shearwaters.
-Year-round breeders include white and bridled terns, white-tailed tropicbirds and some 1000–1,500 pairs of Audubon's shearwaters.
+Year-round breeders include white and bridled terns, white-tailed tropicbirds and some 1000–1,500 pairs of tropical shearwaters.
 Several hundred great and lesser frigatebirds use the island for roosting and can be seen soaring over it.
 Some waders are present throughout the year, the commonest being the ruddy turnstone.
 Common moorhens and striated herons also breed on the island.